You want smart political talk without the meltdowns?

 Exactly.

-And but my problem is nobody's asking her.
+But my problem is nobody's asking her.

-No I know.
+No, I know.

-Yeah I think he's gonna do good.
+Yeah, I think he's going to do good.

-I am as well I mean I think he's gonna do well in looking at this in in that sport um I will by the way I would have supported you.
+I mean, I think he's going to do well in looking at this in that sport.

 I wanted you to do it.

-You told me to joke drop dead.
+You told me to drop dead.

-No I did not do that.
+No, I did not do that.

 What about Herschel Walker?